CSTR v1.1.0-build

 174/**

-175 * @brief Convert all characters in a CSTR to lowercase
+175 * @brief Clear a CSTR to an empty string without freeing memory

 176 *

-177 * @param _str Pointer to the CSTR to modify
+177 * @param _str Pointer to the CSTR to clear

 178 * @return CSTR_SUCCESS or CSTR_FAIL